emanb29/LiberChat/liberchat-spec.md

 The JOIN command is issued by a client or a server to notify the recipient of a client's intent to join channel\[s\], or (if the parameter is `0`, its intent to leave all channels).

 This command MAY be issued by a client or a server:

 - If issued by a client, that client is the one which will be joining the specified channel\[s\]
 - If issued by a server, exactly one channel MUST be specified, and the message MUST contain a prefix cooresponding to the user joining the channel.
- - The `0` variant of this command MAY only be issued by a client.
+- The `0` variant of this command SHOULD only be issued by a client.

 Arguments: `JOIN <channels>`

 Where channels is one of the following:

 - A comma-delimited string specifying the (case-insensitive) channel names to join or create, each starting with a `#`.
 - The character `0`.

 Possible responses: `ERR_NOSUCHCHANNEL`